14 Important Questions to Ask About Matching Gifts

 Here’s how it works:

-If you’re looking for effective matching gift software, check out Double the Donation, the leading provider of matching gift tools (and our favorite choice!).
+If you’re looking for effective matching gift software, check out Double the Donation, the leading provider of matching gift tools.

-Double the Donation offers a powerful matching gift automation tool called 360MatchPro.
-This allows organizations to embed a matching gift search tool anywhere on their website.
-From there, donors can access their comprehensive matching gift database, which houses information on more than 20,000 companies and subsidiaries and their matching gift programs.
+Double the Donation offers a powerful matching gift automation tool called Double the Donation Matching.
+Organizations can embed the matching gift search tool anywhere on their website.
+From there, donors can access Double the Donation’s comprehensive matching gift database, which houses information on more than 20,000 companies and subsidiaries and their matching gift programs.

-Plus, 360MatchPro integrates with more than 50 of the leading nonprofit CRMs, peer-to-peer fundraising software, and donation software, so it’s an excellent choice if you’re already using one or more of those tools.
+Plus, Double the Donation Matching integrates with more than 60 of the leading nonprofit CRMs, peer-to-peer fundraising software, and donation software, so it’s an excellent choice if you’re already using one or more of those tools.

-Using these tools from Double the Donation can help you zero in on more match-eligible donations, see those matches through to completion, and boost your overall revenue.
+However, the two organizations out of 30 total that received a perfect score use Double the Donation Matching to help them identify and follow up on matching gift opportunities.
+Using this tool from Double the Donation can help you zero in on more match-eligible donations, see those matches through to completion, and boost your overall revenue.

 First, you should make sure you understand the matching gift lifecycle:

-- The nonprofit follows up with the donor about matching gifts and the donor submits a request to their company.
+2. The nonprofit follows up with the donor about matching gifts, and the donor submits a request to their company.

 Evaluating Your Current Donation Process